liberland/Constitution/Liberland-constitution.md

 * **§IX.14.** All defendants in criminal proceedings shall have the right to be presumed innocent until proven guilty and to not be compelled to be a witness against himself or herself, or such other Persons as may be prescribed by law, without any negative inference; the Prosecution shall always carry the legal burden of proof, discharged beyond reasonable doubt, in relation to the defendant's guilt, including disproving any defence envisaged by the law which he or she might raise; nothing in this provision shall prevent the creation of defences which require the defendant to discharge the evidential burden of proof by raising the issue of defence available to him or her.
 * **§IX.15.** All defendants in criminal proceedings, and all Persons under arrest, shall have the right to be assisted by effective legal counsel and an interpreter, should they not speak the language of interrogation or court proceedings, and in case of trial, to have reasonable time for the preparation of their case; services of a counsel and an interpreter shall be contracted personally or, should one not be able to afford it, they shall be provided by the Secretariat of the Judiciary with the possibility to subsequently recover reasonable expenses should a defendant be convicted and the verdict not be overturned by the Supreme Court.
 * **§IX.16.** No Person shall be convicted of any criminal offence for disclosure of any information classified as state secret should that piece of information prove or could be reasonably believed to prove that any Agent or Member of the Public Administration has breached, remains in breach of or intends to breach the law or the Constitution.
-* **§IX.17.** No torture or cruel or degrading treatment shall be inflicted by any Agent or Member of the Public Administration or under the supervision or knowledge thereof against any Person; nor shall any experiments, medical or otherwise, be conducted against any Person without his or her express and informed consent; no Individual shall be medically examined or otherwise tested unless pursuant to a Warrant or with the Individual's express and informed consent.
+* **§IX.17.** No torture or cruel or degrading treatment shall be inflicted by any Agent or Member of the Public Administration or under the supervision or knowledge thereof against any Person; no Person shall be rendered to any state or group should there be a reasonable suspicion that such a state or group may inflict torture or cruel or degrading treatment on such a Person; nor shall any experiments, medical or otherwise, be conducted against any Person without his or her express and informed consent; no Individual shall be medically examined or otherwise tested unless pursuant to a Warrant or with the Individual's express and informed consent.
 * **§IX.18.** No law shall retroactively change the legal consequences and/or status of actions that have been already committed, or relationships that already existed, before the enactment of said law.

 ### ARTICLE X: Physical Liberty Rights